thinktomorrow/locale/README.md

 # Locale
 Standardise the logic for using localization in routing.

-## Logic
-- Application links will be auto-injected with the proper locale.
-- This could be as url segment such as /nl/example
+There are two distinct ways of keeping track of the visitor's choice of locale.
+The locale can be represented in the url as in the form of a domain (example.nl, example.fr), subdomain (nl.example.com, fr.example.com) or url segment (example.com/nl, example.com/fr)/
+The second way is providing the localized content based on cookie.
+However each translation of an url page should have an unique endpoint, mostly for seo reasons.

+## Determine locale on request
+The locale on each request is determined by following priority:
+1) example.com?lang=nl: Passing the locale via query parameter has top priority.
+This can be usefull to force a specific locale for testing purposes.
+2) example.nl / nl.example.com / example.com/nl: Locale is in url as domain or segment.
-- Locale is also kept in a cookie
+3) Locale that is saved in browser cookie
-- Language can be forced overridden with query parameter ?lang=fr.
-Usefull for quick testing
+4) Fallback locale is used if none of the above are being met

+## Locale url rendering
+- All localized routes should be placed inside a routegroup.
+The placeholder for the locale is required.
-- You should use a named route since only the named routes are being localised.
+- only named routes are auto-injected with the proper locale.
 This means all the route() calls.
 So url(), or redirect()->to() and such are not being influenced.
+- Currently, there is no automatic support for language specific routeslugs such as example.com/about vs. example.com/over

 ## Installation
 Include the package via composer: